Mechanical System Installation#

 install the camera on a rigid and stable structure

-avoid supports affected by vibrations coming from robots or other machines
+do not use supports subject to vibration from robots or other machines

 Warning

-Camera fixing screws may loosen over time for the following reasons:
+The fixing screws of the camera can loosen over time due to the following causes:

-Excessive tightening torque, above 0.5 Nm: can deform the camera body and lead to later loosening.
+Excessive tightening torque (> 0.5 Nm): can cause camera body deformation and subsequent loosening.
 Always tighten with a maximum torque of 0.5 Nm.

-Vibrations transmitted by the line: use medium-strength threadlocker on all fixing screws.
+Line vibration: use medium threadlocker on all fixing screws.

-Incorrect screws: verify the use of M3 × 8 mm stainless steel screws as recommended.
+Unsuitable screws: check that M3 × 8 mm stainless steel screws are used as recommended.

-The camera support must allow position adjustment to permit correct alignment with the FlexiBowl picking area.
+The camera support must allow the position to be adjusted to enable correct alignment with the FlexiBowl® picking area.

 Note

-Starting from a nominal position with correct inclination, height, and centering over the backlit area, the following adjustments are recommended:
+Starting from a nominal positioning with correct tilt, height and positioning in the centre of the backlit area, it is recommended to provide the following adjustments:

 Caution

-To avoid damaging the camera during installation and adjustment:
+To avoid damage to the camera during installation and adjustment:

-Incorrect handling: always handle the camera carefully, avoiding direct pressure on the optical body and sensor.
+Mishandling: always handle the camera with care, avoiding direct pressure on the optical body and sensor.

-Impacts during installation: protect the camera during nearby mechanical work such as drilling, milling, or tightening structures.
+Impacts during installation: protect the camera during any surrounding mechanical work (drilling, milling, tightening structures).

-If the order includes a TopLight, overhead illuminator, it must be mounted on the same support structure as the camera to guarantee uniform illumination of the working surface.
+If the order includes a Toplight, this must be mounted on the same support structure as the camera to ensure even lighting of the working surface.

 Attention

-During installation, the device must be switched off and disconnected from power.
+During assembly, the device must be switched off and unplugged.

 Height (mm) |